 - 6.5.1 There are a number of business parks and other clusters of businesses within the parish which are important not only locally but also to Milton Keynes and the national economy.
-Milton Keynes is recognised as the 'place to do business' and the employment areas in the parish make an important contribution to the economy. - 6.5.2 Although unemployment levels in Milton Keynes remain lower than the national average, it is important to maintain opportunities for a diverse range of employment.
-The Plan supports new businesses, home working and social enterprises that benefit the community, encouraging local jobs and enterprise and assists in moving towards a low carbon economy.
+Milton Keynes is recognised as the 'place to do business' and the employment areas in the parish make an important contribution to the economy. - 6.5.2 Although unemployment levels in Milton Keynes remain lower than the national average it is important to maintain opportunities for a diverse range of employment.
+The Plan supports new businesses, home working and social enterprises that benefit the community.
+Encouraging local jobs and enterprise assists in moving towards a low carbon economy.

-Policy GLPC S12 - Proposals that support the development of small scale businesses.
+Policy GLPC S12 - Proposals that support the development of small scale businesses that meet the needs of the community.